OpenColonyShip/OpenColonyShip-Concept/concept/science/biology/README.md

 ## Industrial *
 The Industrials are orange 17-legged creatures that use steampunk themed equipment.
 Their computers are made entirely from clockwork.
 They left their home planet by accident on a very fast spaceship with slow steering.

+## Parasite *
+The Parasites are small beetle-like beings that can hibernate for a very long time.
+They form hivemind-controlled groups and infest other species' spaceships, consuming their resources.
+They have been in existence for at least as long as the Ancient Ones, who initially spread them from planet to planet.
+The Ancient Ones treat them as pets.

 # Non-Playable Species

 ## Ancient One *